Amy Pavel

 Research Summary

-As a systems researcher in Human-Computer Interaction, I embed machine learning technologies (e.g., Natural Language Processing) into new human interactions that I then deploy to test.
+As a systems researcher in Human-Computer Interaction and Accessibility, I embed machine learning technologies (e.g., Natural Language Processing) into new human interactions that I then deploy to test.
 Using my systems, remote content creators more effectively collaborate, video authors efficiently create accessible descriptions for blind users, and instructors help students to learn and retain key points.
 To inform future systems that capture what is important to domain experts and people with disabilities, I also conduct and collaborate on in-depth qualitative (e.g., AAC communication, memes) and quantitative studies (e.g., 360° Video, VR Saliency).
-My long term research goal is to make communication more effective and accessible.
+My research goal is to make communication effective and accessible.

 Research Papers